Our Latisse consultation and treatment for eyelashes can help if you struggle with thin lashes.

 Details About Latisse Drops

 Over time, you’ll notice greater eyelash growth.
 You’ll also experience thicker and longer lashes.
 Normal eyelashes grow for a set time and then shed.
-However, Latisse increases the growing phase length and the number of hairs growing.
-During our Latisse consultation and treatment, we’ll provide guidelines specific to you.
+However, the active ingredient, bimatoprost, increases the growth phase length and the number of hairs growing.

 Prescriptions for Lengthening Lashes